5/1/2025

 Michelle Buck

-portfolio, some refreshments, and then anything else that's coated chocolate.
-So if you think about Cadbury eggs, for example, fall into that bucket.
+Yeah, it's largely going to be our suites portfolio.
+Um, some refreshments, um, and then anything else that's coded, um, So if you think about Cadbury eggs, for example, fall into that bucket.
 So that should give you a feel for the size.
-And then relative to the ingredients, obviously, it's a relatively small total percent of our ingredient costs.
-But we feel good about our ability to be compliant based on all of the work that we have already.
+And then relative to, you know, the ingredients, obviously, it's a relatively small total percent of our ingredient costs.
+But we feel good about our ability to be compliant based on all of the work that we have under way already.

 speaker